ucdavis-bioinformatics-training/2020-Intro_Single_Cell_RNA_Seq/base/closing.md

 For more information on these and other events, and to register, go to [https://registration.genomecenter.ucdavis.edu/](https://registration.genomecenter.ucdavis.edu/)

-## Previous Workshops availabl online
+## Previous Workshops available online
 If you would like to take a look at the [documentation](https://ucdavis-bioinformatics-training.github.io/) from previous workshops.